VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/cpu.md

 Meltdown is similar- you can read how it works on [Wikipedia](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)#Mechanism) (actually human readable and explained well).

+## SOC?
+Microcrontrollers?

+In the blurb under the CPU picture I mentioned both SOCs and Microcontrollers [TODO]

 ## A note on x86, vendors, and CPU politics

 [TODO]